LisaHJung/OTel-for-Beginners-JS/README.md

 In your browser, go to the following URL: http://localhost:8080/rolldice

 Refresh the page multiple times.
-This app will generate a random number from 1-6 just as if you were rolling a die.
+This app will generate a random number from 1–6, just as if you were rolling a die.

 ![Roll the dice mov](https://github.com/user-attachments/assets/32f80dc2-93b0-4578-91db-17b316a79760)

 **Using Docker, run the OTel Collector and Jaeger**
 ```
-//project directory in a different terminal
+# In a different terminal, within the project directory
 docker compose up --build
 ```
 **Refresh the Roll the Dice app page multiple times to send traces to the OTel Collector**